Español English

 They are evergreen shrubs branched from the base that reach 4 meters (13.12 feet) in height.
 The bluish-gray leaves are arranged in a rosette and have serrated edges and a well-marked midrib.
 They produce large flower spikes (up to 30 cm/11.8" tall) with small reddish flowers.
 They can bloom from winter to early summer.

-They are used as windbreak screens, in streets and public parks, as isolated specimens in medium-sized gardens or in groups of 3-4 specimens.
-They are ideal for coastal Mediterranean gardens and for low maintenance gardens.
-They are also interesting as cut flowers for floral decorations, even their fruits.
+Cut-leaf banksia is used as windbreak screens, in streets and public parks, as isolated specimens in medium-sized gardens or in groups of 3-4 specimens.
+It's ideal for coastal Mediterranean gardens and for low maintenance gardens.
+It's also interesting as cut flowers for floral decorations, even their fruits.

 Banksia praemorsa prefers direct sun exposure and a Mediterranean climate.
-They resist light frosts down to -5 ºC (23 ºF).
+It resists light frosts down to -5 ºC (23 ºF).

 Prune lightly after flowering to remove faded flowers and maintain a compact appearance.